Research

 4. G. Ma, M. Leng, S. Li, Z. Cao, Y. Cao, D.P.
 Tabor,* L. Fang,* and X. Gu,* Robust Chain Aggregation of Low-Entropy Rigid Ladder Polymer in Solution, J. Mater.
 Chem.
 C 10, 13896-13904 (2022).

-Developing Representations and Models for Proteins
+Developing Representations and Models for Disordered Proteins

 In collaboration with the Mittal Group, we have recently developed a new representation for intrinsically disordered proteins, called the “Bag of Amino Acid Interactions” representation (BAAI), which weights the interactions in a sequence by type.
 BAAI is compatible with both classical and deep learning models and, with training, can be leveraged to predict the polymer physics of intrinsically disordered proteins directly from their sequence (saving simulation costs).